ArrowheadFramework/ahf-docker/README.md

 ## Disclaimer

 *This might open ports in your computer.
-Please consider this when using this alpha release.*
+Please refer to the [Connection and security](https://github.com/ArrowheadFramework/ahf-docker#connection-and-security) section *